 Finally, Trensition - a trend analytics company - presented their predictive models and tools that can be customized to their clients’ specific needs.
 These highly modifiable models provide in-depth quantitative insights, and they do so much faster than traditional qualitative and labour-intensive research methods.

-A G&D Program that's about building relationships
+A Corporate Accelerator Program centred on building relationships

-All three of these companies are part of the InQbet Campus by P&G and members of the Workero Growth & Development program.
+All three of these companies are part of the InQbet Campus by P&G and members of the Workero Corporate Accelerator program.
 Last year, P&G partnered up with Workero to open up one of its locations for the first time in the company’s history in a bid to fast-track innovation through co-location and co-creation.
 By opening up its doors in this way, P&G is inviting other entrepreneurs, startups, scale-ups, academic partners, and suppliers to form part of an ecosystem that will benefit all those involved.

 On the one hand, established companies that are under constant pressure to innovate due to their position in mature markets, benefit from startups’ and scale-ups’ agility, specialization, and willingness to explore new markets and areas of innovation.
 On the other hand, startup companies that need market knowledge and visibility, can draw on established companies’ scale and strength in these areas.
 Established companies can also make resources, quality contacts, mentorship, and training available to their smaller partners.

 The image of an ecosystem is especially appropriate here, since both the established company who acts as gardener and steward of this ecosystem, and partners who form part of the garden, want the ecosystem to flourish.
-It is in the interest of all parties to nourish and grow the best ecosystem possible.
+It is in the interest of all parties to tend to and grow the best ecosystem possible.

 When partners in an ecosystem view their working-together as akin to growing a garden, everyone wins.
 By setting up an ecosystem, large companies cultivate a kernel of innovation that will grow into sustainable competitive advantage in the long-term.
-Likewise, startups and scale-ups will harvest the insights and mentorship that these experienced giants have to offer for years to come.
+Likewise, startups and scale-ups will harvest the insights and mentorship that these experienced corporate giants have to offer for years to come.

 If you want to create or become part of a Workero-facilitated ecosystem, start here.